BantAlex/mastermind/README.md

 # mastermind

-#future-feature: Include option for the player input the code and the computer to guesss
+# Mastermind game with 2 modes
-    #make method #make_code for player to input the code
+    1 - Break the code
-    #maybe on another seperate board?
+    2 - Make the code

-    #after that, input the given code to the @secret_code variable
+#Issue: If the player wants to make the code, the computer is able to insert the same color twice on the board